Who we are

 Personal Data will only be collected for specified, explicit and legitimate purposes.
 It must not be further Processed in any manner incompatible with those purposes.
 We will not use Personal Data for new, different or incompatible purposes from that disclosed when it was first obtained unless we have informed the Data Subject of the new purposes and they have Consented where necessary.

-Personal Data must be adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed.
-We will only Process Personal Data when performing, when it is required to perform our duties and services.
+Personal Data must be adequate, relevant, and limited to what is necessary for relation to the purposes for which it is processed.
+We will only Process Personal Data when performing when it is required to perform our duties and services.
 We will not collect excessive data and we will ensure that when Personal Data is no longer needed for the specified purposes, it is deleted or anonymised in accordance with the Company’s data retention guidelines.